boscojacinto/Headconn/system_prompt.md

         **characters** and **objects** in one composite image.
         Always reveal your reasoning behind this step.

-        - You could add the **characters** from one image to the scene in the other image, if appropriate.
+        - You can isolate the **characters** or **objects** from in an image by cropping the **characters** or **objects** first and then removing the background.
+Always crop before removing background.

-        - You could overlay the heads of **characters** from one image to the **characters** in the other image, if appropriate.
+        - You can overlay the cropped **characters** or **objects** on top of the **characters** or **objects** in the other image.

-        - If you need to remove backgound, first crop the **characters** and **objects** and then remove the background.

-        - Do your best at estimating the overlay positions based on the height and width of the background image and assuming the cropped **character** and **object** will have a transparent background.
+        - You can estimate the position where the cropped **characters** or **objects** can be placed over in the other image based on the height and width of the cropped image.

         - Use the appropriate tools in your tool collection in one go.
+          Each tool will return state of the operation.
+Take into account the result of the previous too before applying another tool.

 Step 5.
 If the user provides additional instructions to finetune the composite
         image then discard the composite image and repeat Step 4 with the